terra-money/wallet-kit/README.md

 # Wallet Kit

 A library for interacting with Station from React dApps.
+Additional features like signBytes, suggestNetwork, and switchNetwork are coming soon.

 # Basic Usage